 Enemy on Board is still being tweaked by developer Windwalk Games, so you’re bound to have a unique experience in the weeks you play.
-Also, the different classes of alien offer variations on gameplay and strategy.
+Also, the different classes of aliens offer variations in gameplay and strategy.

 Check it out on Steam for free.

-A rather clunky-looking but free-to-play game, Deceit – like Unfortunate Spacemen – is also played from the first person perspective.
+A rather clunky-looking but free-to-play game in our lineup of games similar to Among Us, Deceit – like Unfortunate Spacemen – is also played from the first-person perspective.
 Players mysteriously wake up in unfamiliar surroundings with infected among them: that’s all you know at the outset.
 The innocent must escape before the infected kill them in the fast-paced frenzied combat that Deceit offers.
 In addition to talking to other players to figure out who is infected, you can keep an eye on the blood bags strewn about the map.
 The infected must drink from them in order to transform into their monstrous selves.

 Why play it?